An Inspirational Nasopharyngeal Cancer Survivor Story

 Fight of His Life: The Day Tim Became a Nasopharyngeal Cancer Patient

-The news Tim received on December 17, 2014 was that he had nasopharyngeal cancer, a rare type of head and neck cancer that starts in the upper part of the throat, behind the nose.
+The news Tim received on December 17, 2014 was that he had nasopharyngeal carcinoma, a rare type of head and neck cancer that starts in the upper part of the throat, behind the nose.

 “He (the doctor) said I had a tumor,” he said.
 “Not that I was going to die.”